 Mr. Kit Dalaroy began his career in 1991 with Donaldson, Lufkin and Jenrette as a financial analyst in New York.
 He then joined Citigroup (Toronto) where he was promoted to Vice President and specialised in corporate financings and cross border mergers and acquisitions.
 In 2002, Kit Dalaroy joined BCE as Vice President of M&A. In 2005, as Managing Director at Credit Suisse and then Deutsche Bank, Mr. Dalaroy serves as strategic advisor in several major transactions.
 Mr. Dalaroy joined National Bank Financial as a Senior Managing Director.
-He is currently partner at Champlain Financial Corporation, an equity firm with investments in various portfolio companies and was recently named Managing Director of Landry Investment Management where Champlain has a minority investment.
+Following National Bank, Mr. Dalaroy was an advisor at Champlain Financial Corporation.
+Currently, Mr. Dalaroy is a partner and the Chief Financial Officer of Landry Investment Management where Champlain has a minority investment.
 Mr. Dalaroy holds an Honours B.A. in Economics and Political Science from the University of North Carolina at Chapel Hill.
 He is chairman of the Fondation du Collège Jean Eudes and a board member of La Fondation du Père Sablon.
 Mr. Dalaroy is also a 2002 recipient of Canada's Top 40 under 40 which is an award given to Canadians under the age of 40 who are outstanding leaders in their chosen fields.

 Mr. Jean Lamarre has more than 35 years of experience in international business development, finance and corporate strategy and holds a Bachelor of Business Administration with a major in Applied Economics from HEC Montréal.
 He is a partner of Lamarre Consultants which he founded in 1995.
 This corporation offers strategic advice and organizes financing for companies in their establishment and expansion efforts mainly in the fields of information technology and life sciences.
-Mr. Lamarre serves as Executive Chairman of the Board of Directors of Semafo Inc. since June 2008 and he is the Chairman of the Board of Télé-Québec, the daily newspaper Le Devoir, and sits on the Board of Directors of, among others, TSO3, Argos Therapeutics and Klox Technologies.
-He previously served as the international Vice-President of Canam Manac Group primarily in the management of international operations and major projects.
+Mr. Lamarre served as Executive Chairman of the Board of Directors of Semafo Inc. from June 2008 until January 2015 and he is now Chairman of the Board of Directors.
+He is also the Chairman of the Board of Télé-Québec, the daily newspaper Le Devoir, and sits on the Board of Directors of, among others, TSO3 Inc., Argos Therapeutics Inc. and Klox Technologies Inc. He previously served as the international Vice-President of Canam Manac Group primarily in the management of international operations and major projects.
 For 15 years, Mr. Lamarre worked for the Lavalin Group.
 He worked in the Brussels office as European Vice-President, supervising operations in Belgium, England and Norway.
 Prior to that, he was Vice-President, Finance and Administration at Lavalin Group.